Political decoy: Voice-only decoys

-Winston Churchill/Norman Shelley (1940s)
+Winston Churchill / Norman Shelley (1940s)

 A recurring rumour holds that some of Winston Churchill's most famous speeches to Parliament during World War II were subsequently recorded for radio broadcast not by Churchill, but by Norman Shelley impersonating Churchill.
 Churchill is known to have commented that Shelley's impersonations were excellent.
 Although the rumour has been promoted by some historians, there is a lack of supporting evidence, and it is best classified as an urban legend.
 Shelley did however record a performance of Churchill's "We shall fight on the beaches" speech, but that was several years after the speech was originally made.

-Harry S. Truman/unknown (1947)
+Harry S. Truman / unknown impersonator (1947)

 Edwin Wright served the U.S. federal government under President Harry S. Truman as General staff G-2 and Middle East specialist, Washington (1945–46); on the Bureau of Near East-South Asian-African Affairs, Department of State (1946 onwards); country specialist (1946–47); advisor U.N. affairs (1947–50); and advisor on intelligence (1950–55).

 According to Wright, an unknown individual impersonated President Truman's voice on the telephone in order to sway foreign leaders into voting in particular ways at the United Nations.

 There are two documents from Truman himself alleging this, both currently lodged at the Truman Presidential Library.